brodieaustin/building-300/index.markdown

 She hopped down from the outer ring and started pacing those in-between spaces.
 She followed different paths back and forth, sometimes changing direction, sometimes only taking the outer paths, sometimes only the inner ones.

-A rustle and a cracking of branches broke her out of her meditive maze.
+A rustle and a cracking of branches broke her out of her mediative maze.
 Without thought her body bolted down to the ground, whatever languid grace had built up in her body flattened out by fear.
-More crunching and crackign in the distance.
+More crunching and cracking in the distance.
 Was it getting closer?
 She scooted through the sand and dirt, scraping the shelled particulate of the concrete benches as she went.

 She peered out from the edge of the outer ring of benches.
 She took deep breaths and steadied her heart.
 Silent breaths, someone had taught her.
 Some nameless gone person who had helped her survived.
 All that was left was the way to still yourself to protect yourself.
 Her body remembered even if her mind did not want to linger on any particular faces.